Saturday’s NHL roundup: Stars take 3-2 lead against Predators

 HURRICANES: Rookie Andrei Svechnikov hopes to play in Game 6 against the Washington Capitals on Monday after suffering a concussion in a fight with Alex Ovechkin a week earlier.

-Svechnikov took part in a full team practice during the Hurricanes’ morning skate before Game 5 of their first-round series Saturday night.
+Svechnikov took part in a full team practice during the Hurricanes’ morning skate before Game 5.
 The 19-year-old Russian winger wore a yellow noncontact jersey and would need to clear the NHL’s concussion protocol before he returns to game action.

 Coach Rod Brind’Amour was noncommittal about Svechnikov’s status for the remainder of the series.
 Svechnikov is one of three Carolina forwards out because of injuries, along with Micheal Ferland and Jordan Martinook.